DataFire/Integrations/integrations/generated/google_vault/README.md

 ### HeldGroupsQuery
 * HeldGroupsQuery `object`: Query options for group holds.
-  * endTime `string`: The end date range for the search query.
+  * endTime `string`: The end time range for the search query.
 These timestamps are in GMT and
-  * startTime `string`: The start date range for the search query.
+  * startTime `string`: The start time range for the search query.
 These timestamps are in GMT and
   * terms `string`: The search terms for the hold.

 ### HeldMailQuery
 * HeldMailQuery `object`: Query options for mail holds.
-  * endTime `string`: The end date range for the search query.
+  * endTime `string`: The end time range for the search query.
 These timestamps are in GMT and
-  * startTime `string`: The start date range for the search query.
+  * startTime `string`: The start time range for the search query.
 These timestamps are in GMT and
   * terms `string`: The search terms for the hold.

 ### HeldOrgUnit